 Effects return channels are also used for parallel processing, which is effectively the same as setting up independent time-based effects, routing-wise.

-Parallel processing means that the aux bus output is routed to the mix bus as well, allowing the channels being sent to the aux bus to also be outputted to the same mix bus.
+Parallel processing means that the aux bus output is routed to the mix bus as well, allowing the channels being sent to the aux bus also to be outputted to the same mix bus.
 This way, we are able to mix the processed audio from the aux with the tracks that feed the aux.
 In other words, we can process and mix the signals in parallel.

 Common parallel processing techniques include parallel compression, saturation and aural exciting.
 In the same way that we set up the time-based effects sends, we can send multiple tracks or subgroups to an independent channel and process that channel with compression, saturation, saturation/high-pass filter, or whatever else will enhance the mix.